folajindayo/splitbase/README.md

 If needed, you can manually trigger distribution by clicking "Distribute Now" on the split details page.

-## 🔒 Escrow System
+## 🔒 Custodial Escrow System

-SplitBase includes a comprehensive escrow system for secure payment transactions between buyers and sellers.
+SplitBase includes a **custodial escrow system** where the platform acts as a trusted intermediary, securely holding funds until release conditions are met.
+This provides security without smart contract complexity.

+### How Custody Works

+When you create an escrow:
+1. **Unique Wallet Generated**: Each escrow gets its own secure wallet
+2. **Encrypted Storage**: Private keys are encrypted and stored securely
+3. **Automatic Detection**: System detects when funds are deposited
+4. **Controlled Release**: Only the buyer can release funds to seller
+5. **No User Keys**: Your private key is never needed or exposed

+See [CUSTODY_SYSTEM.md](./CUSTODY_SYSTEM.md) for detailed security documentation.

 ### Creating an Escrow